Fremont's Cottonwood (Populus fremontii)

-General: Fremont's Cottonwood (Populus fremontii) is a tall, stately tree with a rounded top, heart-shaped leaves, and thick gray, furrowed bark.
+General: Fremont's Cottonwood (Populus fremontii) is a tall, stately tree with a rounded top, heart-shaped leaves with lobed margins, and thick, gray, furrowed bark.
+The leaf petiole (leaf stem) is laterally flattened (shaped like a knife blade) rather than round, which allows the leaves to flutter in a breeze.

 Fremont's Cottonwood is found along washes, rivers, and other wet areas in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone.